Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-conv-corr.rst

 -------------------
 The Convolution/Correlation operation via streaming supported by AIE Engine only and there is no support in AIE-ML Input F Sig. is assumed to be streaming on AXI-Stream interface.
 As F is consumed on streams, selection of Length(F) can be higher to meet higher throughput.
-Input G Sig. is assumed to be window on I/O buffer interface and langth(G) can be smaller.
+Input G Sig. is assumed to be window on I/O buffer interface and length(G) can be smaller.

 Streaming interface can support only one data type combo, see :ref:`CONV_CORR_combos` `table:: STREAM INTERFACE`

 Scaling
 -------
 Scaling in Convolution / Correlation is controlled by the ``TP_SHIFT`` parameter which describes the number of bits to shift the output to the right.
 Float, cfloat and bfloat16 implementations do not support scaling. ``TP_SHIFT`` must be set to '0'.

 Saturation